 This place is interesting.
 Chew Jetty is an example of a clan jetty.
 A clan jetty is a Chinese waterfront settlement comprised of wooden houses built on stilts.

 They were built more than a century ago by poor Chinese immigrants who moved to Penang from Fujian province and worked near the port.
 They couldn’t afford to live on the mainland so they built their homes over water.

 This one is called Chew Jetty because it’s inhabited by members of the Chew clan, who still live here.
 It’s the largest of six surviving clan jetties in Penang today.
 Check out my post on Chew Jetty for more pictures and information.

 Suggested Length of Visit: 30 mins / Admission: FREE

 5. Check Out the Khoo Kongsi Clan House

 Khoo Kongsi is the grandest clan temple in Penang one of George Town’s most visited attractions.
 A kongsi is a clan house so Khoo Kongsi refers to the clan house of the Khoo family.
 The Khoos were among the wealthiest Chinese traders in Penang and built this temple in 1906 at the height of their wealth and eminence.
 Check out my post on Khoo Kongsi for more pictures and information.

 If you’re interested in learning more about Khoo Kongsi, then you can visit on a guided tour.
 It’s one of the stops on the aforementioned George Town heritage tour.
-It’s also one of the stops on these trishaw tours from Klook and Kkday.
+It’s also one of the stops on these trishaw tours from Klook.
 Riding around in a trishaw may be one of the most fun ways of seeing George Town’s top historical attractions.

 Suggested Length of Visit: 30 mins – 1 hr / Admission: RM 10